PSECC Solar Farms an initiative of PSECC Ltd

 "Government has reviewed existing Power Purchase Agreements (PPAs).
 Our policy is to move Ghana from a reliance on thermal towards renewable energy.
 We have, thus, decided that new PPAs will only be signed for renewable energy,” he said.

-Current PPA position- June 2018 - The reported World Bank position is tenuous.
+The PPA position in June 2018 - The reported World Bank position is tenuous.
 Legally and technically, Ghana had not signed the number of agreements being bundled around.
-ECG had initialed some PPAs but until Cabinet and Parliament approves, it is not a signed agreement because of the requirement for a government consent and support agreement or the put/call option agreement as well as the constitutional requirement for parliamentary approval because of the guarantees involved.
+ECG had initiated some PPAs but until Cabinet and Parliament approves, it is not a signed agreement because of the requirement for a government consent and support agreement or the put/call option agreement as well as the constitutional requirement for parliamentary approval because of the guarantees involved.
 We await the new PPA procedures and are already negotiating with the New Government regarding the PPA for our Simbrofo prohet.
 We are to submit a FiT payment of $0.10 per KWh.
 All but six projects had their PPA's withdrawn and cancelled and all new PPA's will be signed and issued from June 2018 onwards.

 The World Bank, in May 2017 have issued a $2.5 billion Bond to help secure the Energy Sector in Ghana.
-PSECC Solarfarms Ltd have formed an SPV company in Ghana - Simbrofo Light Ghana Ltd to take forward our first Ghana Solar Farm.
+PSECC Solar farms Ltd have formed an SPV company in Ghana - Simbrofo Light Ghana Ltd to take forward our first Ghana Solar Farm.

 In the UK we have formed the holding company - Simbrofo Light Ghana Ltd UK Ltd and Alan Brewer is it's MD & Steve Filary as the other Director.

-Five years development experience in our Solar Farm programme in Africa, Kenya and Ghana.
+The Ghana government could see the Simbrofo project positioned as the renewable energy to power the industrial complex and the whole of Central region and some parts of greater Accra region will be a good sell.
+1000 acres purchase from the family under Savant Energy Limited.
+PSECC Ltd is assisting Savant Energy Limited and have thirteen years development experience in our Solar Farm programme in Africa, Kenya and Ghana.
 We have been active in the Renewable Energy Solar sector for over twenty three years.
 In 1995 were responsible for Researching and writing one of the first City Energy Policies and Strategies under Agenda 21 Sustainable Development programming.
 This led onto the coordination of a County Energy Network in 2002 and then onto Renewable Energy development in 2004 to 2012 in the UK mainly in Solar PV, Thermal, Wind, Biomass, Air source heat pumps, Energy from Waste (EFW) and GSHP.

-The Chiefs who own the Land in Simbrofo have given their permission and will receive part of the revenue from the Solar Farm, which will be used to build a school and provide FREE Solar PV panels for homes (20W) in villages around the Solar Farm together with Solar PV Water Pumps and Solar Street Lighting can be arranged.
 National Development programmes in the Country of Ghana will see increased Climate Change Mitigation and Renewable Energy being produced thus making it possible for Ghana to accelerate Growth in the Country resulting in electricity for all the people of Ghana.

 Mr Michael Milkado CEO of PTL Enterprises Ltd in Ghana seen here below at launch of a Chinese 20MW solar farm in 2016, left talking with the Minister of Power 2nd left of centre.
 Our Ghanalight Solar Farm projects will give back to the peoples around each of our solar farms - Revenue share portion to be used for FREE Solar PV panels (20W) for villagers, Solar Water Pumps together with Solar Street Lighting.
 The landowner could also become a shareholder in the Solar Farms - ourfirst being at Simbrofo.